 Because Rufus is only available for Windows machines, many Mac and Linux users still search for a better alternative to Rufus to satisfy their needs.
 Today in this post, we will discuss some of the best Rufus alternatives.
 So without further discussion, let’s start.

-List of Best Rufus Alternatives for Windows, Linux, and macOS
+Best Rufus Alternatives for Windows, Linux, and macOS

 Power ISO is a great tool for making live bootable media.
 Not only that, but it is also capable of converting various image formats to ISO.
 It is a great function as most image files are easy to access via ISO format.